 the fuel tank by a scrutineer to indicate a 7 litre fuel level.
 Refer Rule 22.04.

 When refuelling, it is not permitted to fill the fuel tank past the 7 litre mark.
-The tank may be fitted

-to the kart with a quick-change mechanism to allow for ease of refueling; any such quick-change

-197 Australian Karting Association Inc

-mechanism must be to the acceptance of the scrutineers as to its safe installation / operation.

 Pulse Pumps can be fitted using either the original hole used by the governors once they have

 been removed or by utilizing the inlet manifold.
 If via the inlet manifold, the fitting used must be

-a commercial off-the shelf product with no modifications and must protrude into the inlet port no
+a commercial off-the shelf product with no modifications and installed flush to no greater than 0.5mm protrusion into the inlet manifold tract or cylinder inlet tract..

-less than 0.5mm, thus making de-burring unnecessary.
 If the port is modified in any other way the

 engine will not pass scrutineering.